Guatemala official: 44 deportees tested positive for virus

-GUATEMALA CITY (AP) — Forty-four Guatemalans deported on one flight from the United States this week have tested positive for COVID-19, a Guatemala government official with knowledge of the situation said Thursday.
+GUATEMALA CITY (AP) — Forty-four Guatemalans deported on one flight from the United States this week have tested positive for COVID-19, a Guatemalan government official with knowledge of the situation said Thursday, amid rising rejection of deportees due to virus fears.

+Later, Guatemala Foreign Affairs Minister Pedro Brolo told The Associated Press the government had again suspended deportation flights.
+He did not explain why, but said the move was temporary.

+"We're working on the details," Brolo said, adding that he did not know when the flights would resume.

-The flight arrived in Guatemala’s capital Monday from Brownsville, Texas carrying 76 Guatemalans.
-Three deportees displaying coronavirus symptoms — cough and fever — were immediately taken for testing.
-When one of those tests came back positive more who had been quarantined at the airport were tested and 43 more resulted positive, said the official who had not been authorized to share the information publicly and requested anonymity.
+The flight with the infected deportees arrived in Guatemala’s capital Monday carrying 76 Guatemalans.
+Three deportees displaying coronavirus symptoms were immediately taken for testing.
+When one of those tests came back positive others who had been quarantined at the airport were tested and 43 more resulted positive, said the official who had not been authorized to share the information publicly and requested anonymity.

 Presidential spokesman Carlos Sandoval said the official total number of infected deportees remained at five.